-- (3) Ensure the necessary infrastructure is provided to support the development of the Employment Areas in accordance with policies of this Plan. - (4) Require Local Municipalities to prohibit the conversion of lands within the Employment Areas to non-employment uses including major retail uses unless through a municipal comprehensive review where it has been demonstrated that: - a) there is a need for the conversion; - b) the conversion will not compromise the Region's or Local Municipality's ability to meet the employment forecast in Table 1 and Table 2a; - c) the conversion will not adversely affect the overall viability of the Employment Area, and achievement of the intensification and density targets of Table 2 and other policies of this Plan; - d) there is existing or planned infrastructure to accommodate the proposed conversion; - e) the lands are not required for employment purposes over the long term; - f) cross-jurisdictional issues have been considered; and - g) all Regional policies and requirements, financial or otherwise, have been met. - (5) Require Local Municipalities to promote intensification and increased densities in both new and existing Employment Areas by facilitating compact, transit-supportive built form and minimizing surface parking. - (6) Subject to Section 77(7), designate lands where appropriate in the vicinity of existing or planned major highway interchanges, ports, rail yards and airports for employment purposes that rely on this infrastructure, once these lands are included in the Urban Area. - (7) Where Employment Areas are located within a Major Transit Station Area as delineated on Map 1H, recognize the dual role and function of these Major Transit Station Areas as mixed use Strategic Growth Areas as well as the location of important existing employment uses, and, require Local Municipalities to plan for these areas by: - a) recognizing the importance of existing employment uses and the potential for employment growth and intensification within the Employment Area and within adjacent mixed use areas; - b) providing an appropriate interface between the Employment Area and adjacent mixed use areas to maintain land use compatibility; and c) only permitting development within adjacent mixed use areas if land use compatibility can be addressed in a manner that protects existing employment uses in accordance with Section 79.3(12) of this Plan.
+- a) to recognize uses permitted by specific policies of a Local Official Plan on December 16, 2009; or - b) for institutional uses identified in a Local Official Plan, as a result of a detailed study that sets limits and criteria on such uses based on the following principles: - [i] the use is of small scale and such uses collectively within an Employment Area shall not change the character of that Employment Area; - [ii] the location and design of the use meet the Land Use Compatibility Guidelines under Section 143(10) of this Plan; - [iii] the use is located at the periphery of the Employment Area; and - [iv] such uses do not collectively displace employment from the Employment Area to result in a shortfall in Employment Areas to meet the Local Municipality's employment forecast in Table 1 and Table 2a. - (2) Plan for, protect and preserve the Employment Areas for current and future use. - (3) Ensure the necessary infrastructure is provided to support the development of the Employment Areas in accordance with policies of this Plan. - (4) Require Local Municipalities to prohibit the conversion of lands within the Employment Areas to non-employment uses including major retail uses unless through a municipal comprehensive review where it has been demonstrated that: - a) there is a need for the conversion; - b) the conversion will not compromise the Region's or Local Municipality's ability to meet the employment forecast in Table 1 and Table 2a; - c) the conversion will not adversely affect the overall viability of the Employment Area, and achievement of the intensification and density targets of Table 2 and other policies of this Plan; - d) there is existing or planned infrastructure to accommodate the proposed conversion; - e) the lands are not required for employment purposes over the long term; - f) cross-jurisdictional issues have been considered; and - g) all Regional policies and requirements, financial or otherwise, have been met. - (5) Require Local Municipalities to promote intensification and increased densities in both new and existing Employment Areas by facilitating compact, transit-supportive built form and minimizing surface parking.

+- (6) Subject to Section 77(7), designate lands where appropriate in the vicinity of existing or planned major highway interchanges, ports, rail yards and airports for employment purposes that rely on this infrastructure, once these lands are included in the Urban Area. - (7) Where Employment Areas are located within a Major Transit Station Area as delineated on Map 1H, recognize the dual role and function of these Major Transit Station Areas as mixed use Strategic Growth Areas as well as the location of existing employment uses, and, require Local Municipalities when planning for these areas through an Area-Specific Plan in accordance with Section 81.2(4) of this Plan, to: - a) recognize the importance of the protection of existing employment uses and the potential for appropriate employment growth and intensification within the Employment Area and within adjacent non-employment areas; - b) provide an appropriate interface between the Employment Area and adjacent non-employment areas to maintain land use compatibility; and - c) only permit sensitive land uses within adjacent non-employment areas if land use compatibility can be addressed in a manner that protects existing employment uses in accordance with Section 79.3(12) of this Plan.